icgc-dcc/dcc-docs/docs/dictionary/about.md

 ## Overview

 The ICGC DCC is tasked with managing the data for the consortium.
-This data adheres to specific formats and specific restrictions to ensure a standard of quality and correctness.
+This data adheres to specific formats and restrictions to ensure a standard of quality and correctness.
 This is the case for data submitted by partner sites, but also for derived data produced by the DCC.
 These rules are captured in a document called a _Data Dictionary_ (_Dictionary_ for short).

 File validation is also driven by the rules set forth in these dictionaries.